About amaryllis bulbs

-Native to South America, these are indoor Amaryllis bulbs like the heat of our homes in order to put on their pantomime like displays.
+Native to South America, amaryllis make great indoor bulbs as they absorb the heat of our homes and put on a pantomime like display.
 Full of character and attention-seeking, if you have never grown these before - I urge you to do so!

 How to grow Amaryllis Bulbs

-Long fat stems are crowned with glorious trumpet-like large flowers with multiple blooms.
-When planting, ensure the nose and shoulders of the bulb sits above the soil.
-Drainage is vital as no bulb likes to sit in wet soil and regarding pot size - just a little larger than the bulb will suffice - you do not need a large pot.
+Plant amaryllis bulbs with their nose and shoulders just above the soil.
+Drainage is vital as no bulb likes to sit in wet soil.
+Regarding pot size - just a little larger than the bulb will suffice - you do not need a large pot.

 When to plant Amaryllis Bulbs

-Taking around 8 weeks to flower, for Christmas flowers plant in October and keep in a warm light spot.
-The bulbs make excellent presents, a lovely gift for a friend to plant in the new year and await an injection of colour in spring.
+Plant amaryllis bulbs 8 weeks before you want them to flower.
+For Christmas flowers plant in October and keep in a warm light spot.
+The bulbs make a lovely gift for a friend to plant in the new year and await an injection of colour in spring.
 They are also very child friendly.
 How about a competition between siblings of which one will flower first?

 Do amaryllis bulbs come back year after year?